Volunteer

 Do I have to be very fit?

-Most of our activities require a lot of stamina but not strength.
+Most of our activities require a lot of stamina.
 You can expect to go up steep slopes to tether the goats, or to repair the water pipes for the paddy fields.
 People with mobility issues or serious chronic pains or injuries will find it difficult to carry out tasks here.

 Is there a minimum/maximum age?